It is important to vaccinate your cat from 9 weeks of age and then annually to maintain protection.

 Feline Panleucopaenia/Feline Enteritis: This disease causes serious and potentially fatal gastroenteritis similar to Parvovirus in dogs.
 It is becoming less common in the UK but is still a high risk for young kittens as the virus can persist in the environment for months, even years after exposure.
 It can be brought into a house unknowingly on footwear, so indoor cats are still at risk, and its close relationship to Parvovirus allows cross infection cases too.
 Cats show symptoms including vomiting, anorexia and a fever.
 They require intensive supportive treatment including intravenous fluids and nursing care, and still the risk of losing them is high.

 Feline Leukaemia Virus: This highly infectious disease can affect cats of all ages, especially kittens.
 It is spread in many ways including fight/bites, urine, blood and saliva.
 It is associated with the occurrence of tumours, anaemia and suppressing a cat’s immune system making them vulnerable to other diseases, and becoming unable to deal with simple infections.
 Signs and symptoms may take months or years to develop and can be very vague as it affects the immune system so cats may just seem a bit off colour, may appear slow to recover from minor illnesses or have on and off anaemia.
 There is no treatment or cure for this virus; we simple try to maintain a good quality of life for the cat for as long as possible.

-Joining the 608 Pet Health Club covers your cat’s boosters, worm and flea control, plus many other benefits, and all at a special rate.
+Joining the 608 Pet Health for Life covers your cat’s boosters, worm and flea control, plus many other benefits, and all at a special rate.
 Have a look and see how your pet and purse can both benefit.

 What other vaccinations are available?